-Children with special needs like Asperger’s are supposed to get appropriate services and accommodations to help them succeed in public school.
-But in practice, it often ends up being the parents’ responsibility to recognize if a school is under-serving their child and advocate for their needs, which for some means going as far as suing their school district to get their child’s needs met.
+Children with special needs like autism and Asperger’s are supposed to get appropriate services and accommodations to help them succeed in public schools.
+Unfortunately, it often ends up being the parents’ responsibility to advocate and recognize if a school is under-serving their child.
+In extreme conditions, this may mean suing their school district to get their child’s needs met.

 A 2000 study by the National Council on Disability found that, “Federal efforts to enforce the law have been inconsistent, ineffective and lacking real teeth over several administrations.
 Enforcement is the burden of the parents who too often must invoke formal complaint procedures and due process hearings including expensive and time-consuming litigation to obtain services their children are entitled under the law.”

-According to Molly Shriver-Blake, MSW, the program manager at a specialized school for children with Asperger’s, three of the most common problems parents face are:
+According to Molly Shriver-Blake, MSW, the program manager at a specialized school for children with Asperger’s and autism, three of the most common problems parents face are:

 - Academic difficulties are overlooked.
 At a very early age, schools seem to give up on children with special needs and begin passing them through the grades without addressing their learning issues.
 For example, one student at Southeast Journeys is currently in twelfth grade, but tests at a seventh-grade reading level and comprehends at a fourth-grade level.

 - Students are incorrectly diagnosed or labeled.
 Teachers sometimes treat students with learning disabilities as “mentally retarded” or having “behavioral issues.”
 These kids are then sent to self-contained classrooms with students who have issues very unlike their own.
-As a result, they come to think of themselves as having a behavioral problem or being academically incapable.
+As a result, they believe they have a behavioral problem or lack academically skills.

-Don’t be afraid to make a fuss.
-Chances are you know more about Asperger’s Syndrome and the applicable federal, state and local laws than many of the staff at your child’s school.
-Don’t be afraid to share that information and request needed services, first from your child’s teachers or guidance counselors, and then from a dean or principal.
+Chances are you know more about autism and Asperger’s Syndrome and the applicable federal, state and local laws than many of the staff at your child’s school.
+Don’t be afraid to share the information and request needed services.
+Start with your child’s teachers or guidance counselors, and if that doesn’t work, talk to a dean or principal.
 School boards will often try to work with you, but you won’t get anything if you don’t ask for it.

-Know what your child needs.
 As a parent, you are uniquely qualified to know what’s best for your child.
-Be involved in your child’s education so that you know the source of their struggles, whether it be learning differences, social anxiety, being bullied or even having embarrassing handwriting.
+Be involved in your child’s education so you know the source of their struggles, whether it be learning differences, social anxiety, bullying, or even having embarrassing handwriting.

-Schools like Southeast Journeys work with teens with Asperger’s to achieve academic and social success through small class sizes, experiential learning and social skills training.
-As a non-public school, Southeast Journeys is able to create an Individualized Learning Plan for each student based on modifications suggested through Individualized Education Plans or academic professionals, as well as a thorough assessment period.
-The school is also permitted to evaluate a child’s learning and issue grades based on measures other than end-of-grade tests, which more accurately reflect a child’s knowledge.
+Schools like Southeast Journeys help teens with Asperger’s and autism achieve academic and social success through small class sizes, experiential learning, and social skills training.
+As a non-public school, Southeast Journeys is able to create an Individualized Learning Plan for each student based on thorough assessments and modifications suggested through Individualized Education Plans.
+The school accurately evaluates a child’s learning and knowledge based on measures other than standardized end-of-grade tests.

-If you’re looking for a new school for a child with Asperger’s, the following are some of the questions you should ask:
+If you’re looking for a new school for a child with autism or Asperger’s, ask yourself these questions:

-- Are the teachers trained to specifically deal with children with Asperger’s?
+- Are the teachers trained to specifically deal with children with Asperger’s or autism?

 - What is the average IQ of students at the school?